Jindandao incident: Rebellion

 The outbreak of the rebellion took place in November 1891 when rebels attacked the government office of the Aukhan Banner.
 They slaughtered the jasagh (head) of the banner, Prince Daghchin, who was concurrently the head of the Juu Uda League and vandalized his ancestral tomb.
 They quickly rampaged southward into the Ongniud banners (and Chifeng County within them), and then into the Kharachin Left Banner.
 Around the same time, another group of rebels captured Chaoyang County within the Tümed Right Banner, the Josutu League.
 They moved into the neighboring Tümed banner and two Kharachin banners while annihilating Mongol communities.
-They openly employed anti-Mongol and anti-dynastic slogans including "Defeat the Qing and wipe of the Hu (barbarians)" (平清掃胡) and "Kill Mongols in revenge" (仇殺蒙古).
+They openly employed anti-Mongol and anti-dynastic slogans including "Defeat the Qing and wipe out the Hu (barbarians)" (平清掃胡) and "Kill Mongols in revenge" (仇殺蒙古).

 In response, Li Hongzhang, Governor-General of Chinese Zhili Province, dispatched Ye Zhichao, Commander-in-chief of Zhili, to suppress the rebels.
 The Zhili forces crossed the Great Wall and marched from the south and southwest.
 On the eastern front, troops detached from Fengtian played a role in the encircling operation.
 The modernized army, communicating through telegraph, sending soldiers by the railway and armed with modern firearms, quickly crushed rebels in December.
 The rebel leader Yang Yuechun was executed in Tianjin.